mylifeasazucchini/GPGPU-20-Sobel/readme.md

+# Implementing Sobel Edge Detection in GPU and CPU

 ->Student: Aakif Nawaz

 ->Student Number: 0555451

 ### How to run ####

--> Just make sure the Image(RGB IMAGE!!!) and the python code are in the same file and run.
+-> Just make sure the Image(RGB IMAGE!!!) and the python code are in the same directory and run.

 -> Specify the file name on Line 18 - "imageFileName"